Header Schemes

 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-Students from Tecnun win a competition for Innovation in Surfboards from the Donostia Surf City Cluster.
+Students from Tecnun win an innovation contest on surfboards of the Donostia Surf City Cluster.

-Professor Aitziber López has supervised the project, which consists of a dismountable and personalised surfboard.
+Professor Aitziber López has supervised the project which consists of a detachable and customized surfboard.

 Image description